RobertKunte/AI_Turbine_RUL_Monitor_CMAPSS/README.md

     Overall global RMSE improves vs. naïve per-FD models

 Conclusion:
 A single global physics-informed LSTM can learn universal degradation patterns and significantly improve performance on complex operating conditions (FD002 / FD004).
 🌫️ Uncertainty Estimation with Dropout
 3.1 MC-Dropout Model for FD001

-For FD001, a dedicated architecture LSTMRUL_MCDO is used:
+For FD001, a dedicated architecture LSTMRUL_MCDropout is used:

     Same LSTM structure, but with Dropout layers kept active at inference (MC-Dropout)

-    A small helper in src/uncertainty.py:
+    Helper functions in src/uncertainty.py:

-        enable_mc_dropout(model): forces all Dropout layers into “train” mode
+        enable_mc_dropout(model)

-        mc_dropout_predict(model, X_tensor, n_samples=50):
+        mc_dropout_predict(model, X_tensor, n_samples=50)
-        runs multiple stochastic forward passes and returns:

-            mean prediction

-            predictive standard deviation

 Results (FD001):

-    RMSE improves to ≈ 12.9 cycles, better than the standard local LSTM run (~17.4 in the modular setup, ~16–13 in earlier FD001-only experiments)
+    RMSE improves to ≈ 12.9 cycles, better than the standard local LSTM run

     Predictive standard deviation correlates strongly with the absolute error

-    Engines with:

         Clear degradation → lower uncertainty

-        Long periods of “flat” RUL (many cycles close to MAX_RUL = 125 due to clamping) → higher uncertainty
+        Long periods of “flat” RUL (due to clamping) → higher uncertainty

 Interpretation:

-    MC-Dropout successfully identifies where the model is less sure (e.g. under-informative sequences)

-    Uncertainty can be used as a risk indicator for engineers (e.g. “double-check this asset”)
+MC-Dropout successfully identifies where the model is less sure (e.g. under-informative sequences).
+Uncertainty can be used as a risk indicator for engineers (“double-check this asset”).
 3.2 Global LSTM with Dropout (Regularization Variant)

 A second global run was performed with a Dropout-enhanced LSTM (regularization, single deterministic prediction per sample).